runabh1/underwater-trash-detection-system/README.md

 3. Your YOLO model detects trash in each frame
 4. Bounding boxes are drawn around detected objects
 5. Results are displayed in a grid format with frame numbers and detection counts
+6. Use the "Recreate Video" feature to download the processed video with detection overlays

 ### Live Detection
 1. Start the webcam through the browser